 Getting kids to WyldLife camp means calling their parents.
 Not sure what to say?
 Try this sample script:

-May I speak to Mr./Mrs. Smith?
+May I please speak to Mr./Mrs. Smith?

 Hello, my name is Sarah and I’m a WyldLife leader at East Middle School.